astrellon/lysithea-vm/README.md

 ## Labels

 Labels are used to let you jump around the code, optionally based on some condition.
-This example assume that some of the standard library is included for the `print` function.
+This example assume that some of the standard library is included for the `print` function and that there's some sort of custom `done` function.

 ```lisp
 (function main()